-- 6.028 The capital assets listed below are disregarded for 26 weeks or longer where the local authority considers this to be appropriate, e.g. where a resident is taking legal steps to occupy premises as his home and the legal processes take more than 26 weeks to complete.

-- capital received from the sale of a former home, where the capital is to be used by the resident to buy another house (26 weeks from the date of sale, or longer where appropriate)
+- 6.028 The capital assets listed below are disregarded for 26 weeks or longer where the local authority considers this to be appropriate, e.g. where a resident is taking legal steps to occupy premises as his home and the legal processes take more than 26 weeks to complete. - premises which the resident intends to occupy as his home where he has started legal proceedings to obtain possession (26 weeks from the date he first sought legal advice or first commenced proceedings, or longer where reasonable to enable resident to obtain possession) Schedule 4 para 2 - capital received from the sale of a former home, where the capital is to be used by the resident to buy another house (26 weeks from the date of sale, or longer where appropriate)